AlexLloyd89/eatdaburger/README.md

 > mysql, express, ORM, JavaScript, handlebars

-"Eat The Burger" is more of an exercise in ORM, than it is a useful application.
+"Eat The Burger" is more of an exercise in ORM than it is a useful application.
 The user has the ability to add a new burger to the menu, and then has the option to eat the burger.
 This information is stored into a MySQL database so that the data persists even if the user leaves the application.

 **The following was used to build this application**